zoujiayun/cmlHelpR/README.md

 **Usage**

 The function is a simple one.
-It only needs the long-format dataframe from the `parseBEB()` function, a logical specifying if you want to extract significant sites only or not and optionally a frequency threshold (keeps sites with a frequency $\leq$ ).
+It only needs the long-format dataframe from the `parseBEB()` function, a logical specifying if you want to extract significant sites only and optionally a frequency threshold to filter sites on.

 ```
 beb2freq(df_beb = t$list$M2a,